l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-16-days-13-17-winding-stair-gap-to-fontana-dam.md

     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day13-17/paved.JPG"/>
 </figure>

-The trail runs straight through Fontana Dam, the gateway to the Smokies, famous for the 'Fontana Hilton' shelter.
+The trail runs straight through Fontana Dam, gateway to the Smokies and home of the 'Fontana Hilton' shelter.
 Where most of the shelters on trail are 3-sided wooden structures with pit privies, the Hilton features hot showers and toilets in a nearby bathhouse.

+My mom is my logistics manager; every 3-7 days, I ping her with my location, and she mails a package filled with pre-packed meals, first aid supplies, and other necessities to the next town.
+Today, I pick up my mail drop at the Fontana Lodge, slice it open with a pocket knife, and smile when I spot a solid dark chocolate bunny sitting amidst the contents.
+It is Easter Sunday.

+Down the hill from the lodge is a general store, laundromat, and outdoor patio.
+I pool my laundry with a few other hikers and check the general store before heading to the Fontana Hilton.
 At least 40 tents dot the surrounding area.
-A few groups pitch in to order several stacks of local pizza.
-I join the hikers lining up to grab a slice.
+We all pitch in to order several stacks of local pizza.

 <figure>
     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day13-17/fontana_hilton.JPG"/>